CompassionCH/compassion-accounting/account_payment_line_free/README.rst

 #.
 Go to invoices
 #.
 Select a few invoices from the tree view
 #.
-Use the "Free invoices" entry to mark the payment_line as returned and set the move_line_id at Null
+Use the "Unlink from payment/debit order" entry to mark the payment_line as returned and set the move_line_id at Null

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot